Gluten-Free Sugar Cookie Bars

 • Color The Frosting.
 Next, you can add a lot of fun by adding just a touch of food coloring to the frosting.
 (You can certainly add more–if you want a stronger color, I recommend gel food coloring which is stronger and brighter and won’t water down the frosting as much.)
 To get the light pink color I made, dip a toothpick into red gel food coloring and wipe most of it off onto a plate, paper towel, or piece of parchment paper.
 Then wipe the remaining food color into the frosting and blend in, adding more color from the plate as needed until you reach your desired color.

 • Go All In For Holidays!
 Play up the look for whatever holiday or occasion you have coming up!
-Mix and match colored frosting and sprinkle combos in all kinds of ways–green frosting & holiday sprinkles for Christmas sugar cookie bars, pink frosting & red and white sprinkles for Valentine’s, white frosting with rainbow sprinkles for birthdays, etc.
+Mix and match colored frosting and sprinkle combos in all kinds of ways–at Christmas time you can use green frosting & holiday sprinkles to makeย Christmas sugar cookie bars, useย pink frosting & red and white sprinkles for Valentine’s, tryย white frosting with rainbow sprinkles for birthdays, etc.ย

 • Pipe The Frosting.
 You can add a touch of glam to these sugar cookie bars by piping the frosting on instead of spreading it–use the petal technique (SO EASY, especially on a sheet pan!), pipe rosettes, or use a mix of shapes to create a more intricate look.
 Note: if you’re going to use multiple colors or a more intricate design, you may want to 1.5 the frosting recipe so you have plenty to work with.)